 Therese Shire

 Other research interest of hers are corporeal topics (with H. v.
-Kleist’s œuvre as a specialized field) and canon formation, especially regarding the female participation within; she is mostly drawn to literature of fin-de-siècle Vienna, German and Austrian literature between 1918-1945 and literature of the 18th and 19th century, momentarily with a special focus on exile literature and female authors of these periods such as Mascha Kaléko, Anna Seghers, Marta Karlweis, Maria Lazar and Veza Canetti.
+Kleist’s and Verena Stefan’s œuvre as specialized fields) and canon formation in literature and music, especially regarding the female participation within.
+She is mostly drawn to literature of the 18th and 19th century, fin-de-siècle Vienna, and German and Austrian literature between 1918-1945, with a special focus on exile literature.
+She frequently works on female authors and composers of these periods such as Sophie Mereau-Brentano, Corona Schröter, Dorothea Schlegel, Louise Aston, Annette von Droste-Hülshoff, Johanna Beyer, and El Hor.

-At Harvard, she will do research on forgotten or yet undiscovered works of writers and composers, especially those afflicted by emigration or suppressed (Jewish or other writers/composers of the 20th century, female writers/composers).
+At Harvard, Therese is working on forgotten or yet undiscovered works of writers and composers, especially those afflicted by emigration or suppressed.
+Her dissertation deals with the (re)definition of modernism and the oeuvres of Mela Hartwig, Maria Lazar, and Veza Canetti.